 Does it snow in Grand Teton in winter?

-What to wear when visiting Grand Teton in winter?
+I don’t know what to wear when visiting Grand Teton in winter

 You should dress for extreme cold weather and wear lots of layers.
 For more details, read the section above on what to wear in Grand Teton in winter.